Who grows the food we eat? Who sows the seeds, tends the soil, picks the fruits and harvests the carrots? At ARC, we want to put faces to our food.

 Agroecology is not one fixed way of doing agriculture, rather it is a philosophy, set of practices, and way of engaging the land with many different techniques and strategies.
-Welcome to our Letter From the Farm series.
+Welcome to our Letter From The Farm series.

 These are sometimes practical, sometimes more theoretical notes straight from the farm.

-Portraits by Serbien artist Aleksandra Djordjevic
+Portraits by Serbian artist Aleksandra Djordjevic

 Do you want to tell the story of your land, your farm, your farming – the trials and tribulations, the choices, decisions and conundrums through the seasons? if so, we’d love to hear from you.
 Whether it’s a one-off piece or more regular letter you could contribute, we’re seeking farmers from as many different backgrounds, farming practices and corners of Europe as possible.
 We want to shed light on the range of farming approaches and actors working with agroecology in Europe.
 Let’s hear from you!

 Contact Louise Kelleher at louise.kelleher[at]arc2020.eu if you’re interested.